 BUYING GUIDE: HOW TO SHOP FOR TILE

 The beauty of tile is that it comes in a wide variety of looks,sizes, and finishes.
-Tile is extremely durable, versatile, and waterproof.
+Tile is extremely durable and versatile.
 From stone-look to wood-look, large format to subway, tile has something for everyone.

 Why Buy Tile?

 There are two types of tile – porcelain and ceramic.
-Both are waterproof and extremely durable, and inkjet technology is used to create the design of each tile.
+Both are durable, and inkjet technology is used to create the design of each tile.
 Inkjet technology is like high definition image capturing.
-Porcelain and ceramic tiles can be produced to look and feel real like hardwood, natural stone, cement or brick, and they also come in many different textures, colors, and patterns.
+Porcelain and ceramic tiles can be produced to look and feel like real hardwood, natural stone, cement or brick, and they also come in many different textures, colors, and patterns.

 What’s the Difference between Porcelain & Ceramic?

 Porcelain and ceramic tile are both are made from a mixture of clay and other natural resources, but are used in different ways.
 Porcelain tile is extremely dense and can be used indoors and outdoors.
-It’s highly water resistant and can be exposed to cold temperatures.
-Ceramic tile is also extremely durable.
+It’s waterproof and can be exposed to cold temperatures.
+Ceramic tile is also extremely durable, but the main difference is that it’s water-resistant and a little more sensitive to varying temperatures.
 It comes in various colors, textures, and sizes, and can be used in many different ways indoors.